camsteffen/myrustfmt/rustfmt differences.md

 * A chain of binary operators of equal precedence are treated as a single chain.
-* A method call with one argument that is a function call is not exempt from fn_call_width.
 * When `impl` generics are formatted on multiple lines, the rest of the header is not indented.
 * Struct patterns are formatted consistently with struct expressions.
 Rustfmt gives struct patterns a unique format when there is a `..`, the struct can not fit in one line,